-Designed for you to enjoy during these times of limited contact and travel, please click the button below to view and share the videos.
-Video courtesy Cultural Global Media archives and music provided by our esteemed CMF member Dr. Craig Russell and vocal ensemble Chanticleer.
+Designed for you to enjoy during these times of limited contact and travel, please click the button below to view the videos.
+Videos copyrighted by Cultural Global Media (c.
+2010).
+Music provided by our esteemed CMF member Dr. Craig Russell and vocal ensemble Chanticleer.
+All Rights Reserved.

 The Mission Story